WestDRI/wgpages/content/apptainer1/02-build.md

 apptainer run shub://vsoch/hello-world    # use the cached image
 ```

-Alternatively, we can run a container directly off Docker Hub.
-However, it will first convert a Docker image
+Alternatively, we can run a **Docker** container directly off Docker Hub.
+However, it will first convert a
-into an Apptainer image, and then run this Apptainer image:
+Docker image into an Apptainer image, and then run this Apptainer image:

 ```sh
 apptainer run docker://godlovedc/lolcow   # random cow message